MicrosoftDocs/SupportArticles-docs/support/windows-server/performance/troubleshoot-stop-errors-guidance.md

 Stop error code:
 > 0x0000001A

-Troubleshooting: Running the Windows Memory Diagnostic tool could also be useful to exclude any kind of problem that affects the physical memory modules.
+When you troubleshoot this issue, running the Windows Memory Diagnostic tool could be useful to exclude any kind of problem that affects the physical memory modules.
 See [Bug Check 0x1A: MEMORY_MANAGEMENT](/windows-hardware/drivers/debugger/bug-check-0x1a--memory-management).

 ## Bug check code: SYSTEM_SERVICE_EXCEPTION

 Stop error code:
 > 0x0000003B

-Troubleshooting: Indicates that the executing code had an exception, and the thread that was below it is a system thread.
+This error code indicates that the executing code had an exception, and the thread that was below it is a system thread.
 Follow these steps:

 1. If new device drivers or system services have been added recently, try removing or updating them.
 2. Look in Device Manager to see whether any devices are marked with an exclamation point (!) to indicate a problem.
 Review the events log that's displayed in the properties for any faulting device driver.
 Try to update the related driver.